Leezekun/dialogic/README.md

 ./download_pptod_large.sh
 ```

-Then you can use the script to train the auxiliary verification model on the small seed dataset (1% few-shot setting by default):
+Then you can use the script to train the verification model on the given seed dataset (1% few-shot setting by default):
 ```bash
 cd ./code/pptod/E2E_TOD/sh_folder/small/training
 chmod +x pptod_small_training_few_shot_0.01.sh